Gyromorphs: a new class of functional disordered materials

-\textit{Existence of a bandgap --} First, in Fig.~\ref{fig:TransmissionDOSExample}, we focus on a single $2d$ gyromorph with $G = 60$ and $N\sim 10^4$ to determine whether a bandgap is present.
+\textit{Existence of a bandgap --} First, in Fig.~\ref{fig:TransmissionDOSExample}, we focus on a single $2d$ gyromorph with $G = 60$ and $N\sim 10^4$ to determine whether a bandgap is present (we discuss other $G$s in SM).
 We first trim the system to a circular shape of radius $R = L/2$ to avoid any anisotropy due to the overall shape of the medium, like in many experimental tests~\cite{Man2005,Florescu2009,Man2013}.
 We then set the radius $a$ of scatterers such that the filling fraction $\phi \equiv N a^2 / R^2$ equals $5\%$ and the dielectric contrast $\delta\varepsilon = 8$ ($n = 3$ for scatterers in vacuum), a typical value for metal oxides used in experiments~\cite{Siedentop2024}.
 Following Refs.~\cite{Man2005,Florescu2009,Man2013,Siedentop2024}, we first perform transmission measurements.
-We set the source to be a standard Gaussian beam with zero curvature focused at the center of the medium~\cite{Leseur2014,Leseur2016,Carminati2021}.
+We set the source to be a standard Gaussian beam focused at the center of the medium~\cite{Leseur2014,Leseur2016,Carminati2021}.
 We solve the coupled dipoles system for $360$ regularly spaced orientations $\theta$ of the beam and for several frequencies $k_0$.
 Then, following Refs.~\cite{Leseur2014}, we measure the transmitted intensity behind the system at a distance $D$ from its nearest edge~\footnote{The reason for not measuring the transmission in the far field is that the monochromatic Gaussian beam is not in fact a physical laser beam, in the sense that its intensity does not decay according to the Rayleigh-Sommerfeld boundary condition in the far field~\cite{Carminati2021}.}.
-For each incoming beam orientation $\theta$, we define the transmission as the average intensity over 180 angles in $[\theta - \pi/2; \theta + \pi/2]$ on the half-circle with radius $D$, normalized by the value of the incident field at these points in the absence of the medium~\cite{supp}.
+For each incoming beam orientation $\theta$, we define the transmission as the average intensity over 180 angles in $[\theta - \pi/2; \theta + \pi/2]$ on the half-circle with radius $D$, normalized by the value of the incident field at these points in the absence of the medium.
 The results, shown in Fig.~\ref{fig:TransmissionDOSExample}$(a)$ in the plane of incident wave-vectors $(k_0,\theta)$, display a clear trough of low intensities at $k_{gap} \lesssim K/2$, as expected from single-scattering arguments~\cite{Hagelstein1999,Shih2023}.
 An intensity map for $\theta = 0$ and $k_0 = k_{gap}$ is shown in Fig.~\ref{fig:TransmissionDOSExample}$(c)$, confirming that the field is strongly backscattered.
 To confirm that this lower transmission is the sign of a bandgap, we measure the DOS of the system.
 In Fig.~\ref{fig:TransmissionDOSExample}$(b)$, we show $\delta\varrho$, the relative change of DOS compared to vacuum averaged over $1000$ random points drawn randomly across the material but at least $2a$ away from scatterers, following Refs.~\cite{Pierrat2010,Froufe-Perez2017}.
 We show strong mode depletion at $k_{gap} L /2\pi = 47.6$.
-Finally, a map of the local $\delta\varrho$ across the system in Fig.~\ref{fig:TransmissionDOSExample}$(d)$ shows consistent mode depletion across the bulk.
-These results are confirmed by standard but costlier finite-difference methods~\cite{Oskooi2010} in small systems in SM~\cite{supp}, where we also show similar TM results.
+Finally, a map of the local $\delta\varrho$ across the system in Fig.~\ref{fig:TransmissionDOSExample}$(d)$ shows spatial fluctuations of $\delta\varrho$, coming both from finite-size and near-field effects, motivating our choice of a measure based on random points away from scatterers, rather than a single-point evaluation (see SM~\cite{supp}).
+The variability observed in Fig.~\ref{fig:TransmissionDOSExample}$(c)-(d)$ may indicate the presence of localized modes, similar to those reported in SHU systems~\cite{Monsarrat2022}.